kossiitkgp/docs/events/kwoc.md

   - You are encouraged to make changes in the Mid Eval criteria, but make sure that it is fair and is not too hard to clear.
 (Remember, KWoC is meant to encourage beginners)
 - In case of serious emergencies, do not hesitate cancel mid evaluations.
 For example, in 2019 when there was a ban of internet in few states, the mid evals were cancelled.
 - In case, if any individual is unable to clear mid evals due to some genuine reasons, it should be considered.
+- Mail the students a day or two before the dead-line of mid-evals as a last reminder.
+- insert: (mid-evals qualification criteria and respective mailiing)

 ## End evals